brodybits/InquirerLib/docs/pages/dynamic.md

 Parameters/Keys in this category will be retrieved before the prompt is displayed in the terminal.
 The main purpose of this category is to allow {ref}`index:Classic Syntax (PyInquirer)` users to customise the prompt based on previous prompts result.

-When these parameters/keys receive function/callable as an argument, the current `InquirerPySessionResult` will be provided as an argument and you can perform additional logic to generate and return different values.
+When these parameters/keys receive function/callable as an argument, the current `InquirerLibSessionResult` will be provided as an argument and you can perform additional logic to generate and return different values.

 ### Classic Syntax (PyInquirer)